Undergraduate Certificate

 Become a Leader in Horticultural Therapy

-The Horticultural Therapy Certificate Program at the University of Tennessee Herbert College of Agriculture offers a robust learning experience in a hybrid accelerated format.
+The Horticultural Therapy Certificate Program at the University of Tennessee Herbert College of Agriculture offers a robust learning experience in a fully online accelerated format.
 Students will learn about horticultural therapy techniques, types of programs, and how to develop a program themselves.
-An in-depth study of stakeholders, theoretical foundations, adaptation methods, and assessment strategies for programs are integral parts of the coursework.
+An in-depth study of stakeholders, theoretical foundations, adaptation methods, and assessment strategies for programs replace with program assessment strategies are integral parts of the coursework.
 Participants will also learn how to design accessible outdoor and indoor spaces.
 The program consists of courses and a limited one-week residential program.

 Asynchronous & Synchronous Instruction

-Courses are taught using a combination of recorded video sessions, and live online class sessions which includes interactive student activities.
+This certificate is a fully asynchronous program.
+Courses are taught using a combination of recorded video sessions, monitored discussions, and interactive student lessons.

-The goal of the certificate program is to educate students on the use of horticulture as therapy.
+The goal of the certificate program is to educate students on the using horticulture as therapy.
 Students completing this certificate program will have completed nine hours of horticultural therapy coursework required for professional registration from the American Horticultural Therapy Association (AHTA).
-Students interested in pursuing professional registration from the AHTA may need to take additional college coursework and complete a supervised internship to apply for professional registration.
+Students interested in pursuing professional registration from the AHTA may need additional college coursework and complete a supervised internship to apply for professional registration.
 For more information about professional registration requirements, visit the AHTA website.

 Prerequisites